emmanouilidisk/emmanouilidisk.github.io/_pages/about.md

   - /about.html
 ---

-I am a 1st year Ph.D. student in Computer Science at Johns Hopkins University (JHU),
+I am a 1st year graduate student in Computer Science at Johns Hopkins University (JHU),
-advised by Professor [Nicolas Loizou](https://nicolasloizou.github.io/) and Professor [Rene Vidal](http://vision.jhu.edu/rvidal.html).
+working with Professor [Nicolas Loizou](https://nicolasloizou.github.io/) and Professor [Rene Vidal](http://vision.jhu.edu/rvidal.html).
 I am interested in algorithms for machine learning and optimization
 with the higher goal of providing theoretical guarantees for
 the reliable and successful use of machine learning algorithms.